praul/ffmpeg-vaapi-docker/README.md

 4. Start a container with docker-compose: `docker-compose up -d`
 5. Put files in your convert/source folder.
 They will be transcoded.
 6. If you want to change the ffmpeg settings, change app/convert.sh and mount it in the container to `/app/convert.sh`
-7. Default convert settings are 2M Bitrate, HEVC
+7. Default convert settings are 2M Bitrate, HEVC, to change edit ffmpeg command at `-b:v 2M -c:v hevc_vaapi`

 ## docker-compose
 **recommended